Our Complaints Procedure

 Management of your complaint

 We record all complaints centrally to enable us to be aware of any recurring problems or trends in themes.
-We use this insight to amend and innovate our practices, and process as well as to monitor potential training needs.
+We use this insight to amend and innovate our practices, and processes as well as to monitor potential training needs.

 What to do if we cannot resolve your complaint?